 Pizza Chain Google Posts Case Study

 Creating a Google My Business profile is just the beginning of running a successful Local SEO campaign.
-To ensure an increase in ranking, it is important to publish regularly scheduled content to the Google My Business profile.
-Many business owners create their listing and then forget about it.
-Google, as well as searchers, will skip over listings that do not provide consistent engagement with their profile.
+To ensure an increase in ranking, publishing regularly scheduled content to the Google My Business profile is important.
+Many business owners create their listings and then forget about it.
+Google and searchers will skip over listings that do not provide consistent engagement with their profile.
 Recently, a regional pizza chain stopped publishing weekly photos and posts, so the number of map views, phone calls, discovery, website visits, driving directions, and photo views saw a significant decrease as a result.

 What Happened When They Stopped Posting?

-Many businesses see the amount of effort that goes into consistently updating their Google My Business profiles as a chore that might not be returning on the investment.
-While it’s true that manually updating content for multi-location businesses can require a significant time investment, it’s definitely worth the effort and now there is a solution to the manual workload.
-Google My Business automation services can cut down the amount of time needed to upload photos and posts, for a fraction of the price it would cost to employ a content team.
+Many businesses see the effort that goes into consistently updating their Google My Business profiles as a chore that might not return on the investment.
+While it’s true that manually updating content for multi-location businesses can require a significant time investment, it’s definitely worth the effort, and now there is a solution to the manual workload.
+Google My Business automation services can cut down the amount of time needed to upload photos and posts for a fraction of the price it would cost to employ a content team.
 Dba Platform has automated tools to take the repetition out of the task.
 Get a demo today!